- Travel and Places»

 There are many trails winding through and around the park, including a very popular one on top of the seawall.
 I enjoy walking along the seawall and looking at the scenery, but the primary goal of my visits is to observe and photograph nature.

 Location of Stanley Park in Vancouver, British Columbia

 The Magnolia Plant

 Magnolias are loved for their large and showy flowers and their beautiful scents.
-The flowers are white, pink, red, purple or yellow, depending on the species and variety.
+The flowers are white, pink, red, purple, or yellow, depending on the species and variety.
 Magnolias grow as trees or shrubs.
 Some magnolias are evergreen and some are deciduous.
 The deciduous varieties like the ones in my photos flower in early spring before the leaves appear.

 Magnolias are named after Pierre Magnol, a French botanist who lived from 1638 to 1715.
 They are ancient plants that seem to have changed little over the years.
 They are thought to be one of the most primitive flowering plants still in existence.

 Magnolias have an unusual flower and fruit structure.
-Since they appeared before bees evolved, magnolia flowers have developed features that enable them to be pollinated by beetles.
+Since the plants appeared before bees evolved, their flowers have developed features that enable them to be pollinated by beetles.
 Unlike many other flowers, magnolia flowers don't produce nectar.
 Instead, they produce a large quantity of a protein-rich pollen.
 Beetles eat some of this pollen.
 They also transfer pollen to other magnolia flowers on their bodies.
 The reproductive structures of the magnolia flower are tough, preventing them from being damaged by the beetles that crawl over them.

 Most flowers consist of a whorl (or whorls) of petals with a whorl of leaf-like sepals underneath.
 The petals and the sepals are the non-reproductive parts of the flower.
 The reproductive structures (the male stamens and the female carpel or carpels) are located in the centre of the flower.